Bridget Monckton, 11th Lady Ruthven of Freeland

-Bridget Helen Monckton, 11th Lady Ruthven of Freeland, Dowager Viscountess Monckton of Brenchley, CBE (27 July 1896 – 17 April 1982) was a British peeress and Conservative member of the House of Lords best remembered as the wartime commander of women's services in India.
+Bridget Helen Monckton, 11th Lady Ruthven of Freeland, Viscountess Monckton of Brenchley, CBE (27 July 1896 – 17 April 1982) was a British peeress and Conservative member of the House of Lords best remembered as the wartime commander of women's services in India.

 Early life

 The Honourable Bridget Hore-Ruthven was born in 1896, the eldest of the four daughters of Major-General Walter Hore-Ruthven, 10th Lord Ruthven of Freeland, and the former Jean Lampson.
 Among her sisters were Hon.
 Jean Elisabeth St Loe Hore-Ruthven (wife of Don Francisco Larios, only son of Don Ernesto Larios) and Hon.
 Alison Mary Hore-Ruthven (wife of Sir John Leighton Barran, 3rd Baronet) and Hon.
 Margaret Leslie Hore-Ruthven (wife of Peter Llewelyn Davies).

 Her paternal grandparents were Walter James Hore-Ruthven, 9th Lord Ruthven of Freeland and Lady Caroline Annesley Gore (a daughter of Philip Gore, 4th Earl of Arran).
 Her maternal grandfather was Norman George Lampson, JP, DL, younger son of Sir Curtis Lampson, 1st Baronet.
 Bridget was therefore the niece both of Miles Lampson, 1st Baron Killearn, and of Alexander Hore-Ruthven, 1st Earl of Gowrie.